Framework

 Competences LT1 Beginner LT2 Advanced Learner LT3 Early career professional LT4 Advanced professional LT5 Expert

-source language competence CEF B2 for reading
+source language competence CEF B2 for reading CEF C1 for reading - - -

-target language competence CEF C1 for reading and writing
+target language competence CEF C1 for reading and writing CEF C2 for reading and writing - - -

 language variation can recognize language varieties can apply language varieties can adopt an appropriate language variety - -